ogkdmr/IntroSelfDrivingCarNanodegree/README.md

 # IntroSelfDrivingCarNanodegree
-These are my notebooks and auxiliary material from the self-driving car nanodegree.
+These are my notebooks and auxiliary material from the Intro to Self-Driving Cars Nanodegree offered by Udacity